kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 author_profile: true
 ---

-I am often looking for motivated PhD students and research interns to join my team at King's College London.
+I am often looking for motivated PhD students and research interns to join the Privacy & Security for User Communities Lab, at King's College London.
-If you are keen on privacy and security research, with direct impact to user communities and for social good, have a look at the opportunities below.👇
+If you are keen on privacy and security research, at the intersection of HCI, behavioural or social sciences, and with impact for user communities, have a look at the opportunities below.👇

 📢🔔Currently Recruiting for: 👩‍🎓🧑‍🎓📚💼✍️
   * 1 Postdoctoral Research Associate